Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: Non-relativistic ferrovalley electronic structures

 Thus, the spin-dependent interlayer coupling $t''$ gives rise to the ferrovalley state.
+Because the conduction bands originate from hybridizated d$_{xy}$ and $p$ orbitals, the interlayer hopping between $p$ orbitals of non-magnetic atoms provides the non-zero spin-independent term of interlayer coupling.
+If spin-dependent term $t^{\prime\prime}$ is zero, the gaps at two valleys are equal.
 In the x-sliding bilayer, the solutions can be classified into four possible phases,

-As depicted in Fig.\,3, phase-I possesses many crossing points and denotes a strong hybridization between valence bands and conduction bands within the X valley.
-Consequently, it is difficult for interlayer coupling to create a global band gap in the X valley, leading to metallic phases in both spin channels.
+As depicted in Fig.\,5, phase-I possesses many crossing points and denotes a strong hybridization between valence bands and conduction bands within the $X$ valley.
+Consequently, it is difficult for interlayer orbital coupling to create a global band gap in the $X$ valley as shown in the Fig.\,3(c), leading to metallic phases in both spin channels.
 In phase-II, band inversions occur in both valleys.
-Nevertheless, spin-dependent interlayer hoppings can generate a global bandgap in the X valley while exerting no influence on the band inversion in the Y valley.
-Therefore, phase-II is characterized as an antiferromagnetic half-metal.
-Regarding phase-III, the band inversion in the X valley vanishes, yet it persists in the Y valley, rendering phase-III an antiferromagnetic half-metal.
+Nevertheless, spin-dependent interlayer hoppings can generate a global bandgap in the $X$ valley while exerting no influence on the band inversion in the $Y$ valley.
+Therefore, phase-II is characterized as an antiferromagnetic half-metal, referring to Fig.\,3(b).
+Regarding phase-III, the band inversion in the $X$ valley vanishes, yet it persists in the $Y$ valley, rendering phase-III an antiferromagnetic half-metal as shown in the Fig.\,3(d).
 In phase-IV, the band inversions in both valleys disappear, and the sliding altermagnet bilayer manifests as a ferrovalley semiconductor.
-In summary, ferrovalley states form the antiferromagnetic half-metal as phase-III, and interlayer hoppings expand the antiferromagnetic half-metal to include phase-II.
+In summary, ferrovalley states form the antiferromagnetic half-metal as phase-III, and interlayer orbital hoppings between $d_{xy}$ and $d_{yz}/d_{xz}$ orbitals expand the antiferromagnetic half-metal to include phase-II.

+We turn to the discussion about realistic material sliding bilayer V$_2$OSSe.
+When Hubbard parameter meet $U\leq$1.8\,eV, the sliding bilayer exhibit Phase-I electronic phase.
+While $1.8\,\rm{eV}< U\leq$2.4\,eV, slding bilayer V$_2$OSSe enters the Phase-II or Phase-III phase and thus behaves antiferromagnetic half-metal.
+When $U\geq $2.6\,eV, the sliding bilayer V$_2$OSSe shows the Phase-IV and becomes the antiferromagnetic ferrovalley semiconductor.

+Although the effective Hamiltonian in Eq.
+(2) fails to capture the orbital character of the valence and conduction bands, we can utilize the relevant $t^\prime$ and $t^{\prime\prime}$ to define the average interlayer coupling and spin-dependent interlayer coupling.
+Here, we derive the strength of the interlayer hopping $t_1$ between $d_{xy}$ and $d_{yz}$ in the spin-up channel, as well as that of the inter-layer hopping $t_2$ between $d_{xy}$ and $d_{xz}$ in the spin-down channel.
+Then we define $t^\prime= (t_1 + t_2)/2$ and $t^{\prime\prime}= (t_1 - t_2)/2$.
+Thus, the strengths of $t^\prime$ and $t^{\prime\prime}$ in the sliding V$_2$OSSe bilayer attain 6.9 meV and 3.3 meV, respectively.